How Many Positive Reviews Does It Take to Bury One Bad One?

 Volume dilution and response strategy are not alternatives.
 They operate simultaneously, and the response layer does work that volume cannot.

-A well-crafted public response to a negative review fundamentally changes how prospective customers interpret that review.
-One business owner shared: "I've gotten more jobs from clients who told me they called specifically because of how I responded to a bad review."
-By demonstrating accountability in the response, what initially appeared as evidence of failure became a testament to the business’s commitment to customer satisfaction.
+A well-crafted public response to a negative review can significantly shift how potential customers view that criticism.
+One business owner noted: "I've gotten more jobs from clients who told me they called specifically because of how I responded to a bad review."
+By showing accountability, what seemed like a failure transforms into proof of the business’s dedication to customer satisfaction.

 45 percent of consumers say they are more likely to visit a business that responds to negative reviews.
 The review itself does not disappear.
 But its effect on behavior shifts.